NVIDIA/nvmath-python/docs/sphinx/overview.rst

 By default, the host APIs use the memory pool from the package that their operands belong to.
 This ensures that there is no contention for memory or spurious out-of-memory errors.
-However the user also has the ability to provide their own memory allocator if they choose to do so.
-In our pythonic APIs, we support an `EMM`_-like interface as proposed and supported by Numba for users to set their Python mempool.
+However, the user also has the ability to provide their own memory allocator if they choose to do so.
+In our Pythonic APIs, we support an `EMM`_-like interface as proposed and supported by Numba for users to set their Python mempool.
 Taking FFT as an example, users can set the option :attr:`nvmath.fft.FFTOptions.allocator` to a Python object complying with the :class:`nvmath.BaseCUDAMemoryManager` protocol, and pass the options to the high-level